 Optimized to fit young golfers between 60 and 65 inches tall, the Cobra King Jr. Complete Set targets the average height for players between the ages of 11 to 15.
 Crafted for right-handed players, the kit includes the brand’s JR Driver, made with a large 460cc titanium head to produce straighter shots and increased loft.
 It also includes a fairway and a hybrid club made of stainless steel for easy launch, three irons that have a cavity back design to help maximize distance and forgiveness, and pitching and sand wedges to aid in shot versatility.
 And then there’s the putter, which has a blade-shaped head and an extended alignment line for straighter puts.
 Reviewers loved how these versatile clubs helped improve their teenagers' game.
 The entire ten-piece set fits inside the high-quality stand bag, which also boasts a padded double-strap carrying system, five zippered pockets, and a water bottle holder.

-Ping crafted this ten-club set to bridge the gap between a teen golfer and a young adult player, with clubs that are optimally suited for ages 13 and 14 (or 60 to 64 inches in height).
+This club set bridges the gap between a teen golfer and a young adult player, with clubs that are optimally suited for ages 13 through 16 (or 61 to 66 inches in height).
 These clubs provide performance-focused tools for the green, with modest shaft lengths, swing weights, and system mass to help young golfers achieve lower scores and build more confidence.
-To assure long launches and accurate shots, the driver and fairway wood are constructed with a low center of gravity while the hybrid is easy to swing.
-The perimeter-weighted irons offer forgiveness and accuracy and feature lightweight graphite shafts for increased club head speed and ball velocity.
-And when it comes to dropping the ball into the hole, the Answer-Style putter mirrors the adult version, with a sight line to help your aim.
+Large club heads offer maximum forgiveness and balanced putter features a built-in alignment tool.